todd-beckman/NeuralNetwork/README.md

 #Neural Network

-The goal of this project is to implement a neural network in Go.
+The goal of this project is to implement a feed-forward neural network in Go.

 For this project, the network will attempt to classify generic multivariable equations.